kevin2huang/BIXI-Case-Study/README.md

 10) [Conclusion](#10-conclusion)

 ## 1) Define the Problem
-The case study was provided.
 >The mandate is to strengthen BIXI’s demand prediction capabilities.
-BIXI would like to estimate its bicycle demand based on their data from 2018.
+BIXI would like to estimate its bicycle demand by hour of the day based on their data from 2018.

 ## 2) Gather the Data
 The data sets were provided by the course.
 I uploaded them in the data sets folder.